yudho/logistics-transport-sc-forecast-workshop/instructions.md

 # Amazon Forecast Workshop for Logistics, Transportation, and Supply Chain
-*No code workshop to experiment on Amazon Forecast*

 Introduction: Amazon Forecast is a machine learning service that provides prediction based on time series data provided by AWS.